Pacific County profile

 Payroll employment

-• The largest increase over the year was in government, which added 100 jobs.
-This was followed by retail trade (40 jobs) and mining and logging (30 jobs).
+• The largest increase over the year was in retail trade, which added 40 jobs.

-• The largest decrease over the year was in professional and business services, which lost 20 jobs.
+• The largest decrease over the year was in leisure and hospitality, which lost 80 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Pacific County